 Following an initial intake, clients will undress to their underwear.
 Men will general wear briefs or boxers, and women will wear a bra and underwear or sports bra and shorts.
 I then assess the client's structure in a standing position, and then proceed to begin the work on the table.
 Depending on the session, different aspects of the body will be address.
 Using my hands and forearms, I will hold the soft tissues of the body in a position closer to the structural normal and either use the clients breath or guided movement to allow the new pattern to be evoked.
 At the end of the session there may be some seated work with the back and then we finish up with another standing assessment of the client's structure to see how the work on the table has affected them.

-I mainly work on people, but I also do work with animals, mainly horses.
+I mainly work on people, but I also work with animals, namely horses.

 Dr. Rolf was a biochemist, who got her Phd. in the 1920's.
 She then went on to study higher mathematics and atomic physics in Europe.
 She was definitely a scientifically inclined woman.